 Give your brain a day off!

-When forgetting a word now and then, I power through.
+When I forget a word now and then, I power through.
 However, if I find myself struggling to find one or more words for every sentence or group of thoughts I attempt to write or verbalize, it is time for a break.

 During an intense flare, the best thing I can do is give my brain a break by doing nothing that requires or demands my full attention or is of importance.
 Instead, I spend the day streaming shows that I don’t care if I have to watch again.

 I also avoid making important decisions and having conversations.
-If I don’t answer your phone call or respond as quickly as normal to your text, give me time to give my brain a break.
+If I didn’t answer your phone call or respond as quickly as usual to your text, please understand that my brain most likely needed a break.

 This past weekend was a perfect example.
 My husband and I had planned to spend the day together at Disneyland.
 Already having to use a wheelchair for all-day outings due to a knee injury, I had considered renting a motorized mobility scooter for the day because my knee pain hadn’t been interfering with my cognitive abilities.

 I felt “off” on the morning of our outing.
 Anyone who knows me knows that I always wear Minnie Ear headbands to the park.
-But that morning, every headband I put on, even the ones that have felt loose in the past, felt like they were puncturing my brain.
+But that morning, every headband I put on, even the ones that had felt loose in the past, felt like they were puncturing my brain.